Linear-time classical approximate optimization of cubic-lattice classical spin glasses: Experiments

 \section{Experiments}

 The main objective of this section is to demonstrate that values of $\varepsilon_{\textrm{lin}}$ can be computed that are useful in reducing the $\varepsilon$ search-space for quantum speedup in approximate optimization on the cubic lattice.
-For this we use the tile-planting model.
+For this we use a tensor-network implementation of our subsystem optimization-based meta-heuristic (see Appendix \ref{sec:TN_details} for details) and the tile-planting model.
 For instances of this model that exhibit the highest MCMC-hardness for exact optimization, we show that $\varepsilon_{\textrm{lin}}$ lies below a range of $\varepsilon$ over which both simulated annealing (SA) and parallel tempering with isoenergetic cluster moves (PT+ICM) exhibit superlinear scaling.

 The cubic-lattice tile-planting model is characterized in Ref. \cite{hamze2018near}.
 The model contains multiple base classes of instances; the three known as $F_{22}$, $F_{42}$, and $F_{6}$ can be generated by the Python library called Chook \cite{perera2020chook}.
 Following Ref. \cite{hamze2018near} we generate two families of instances: \texttt{gallus\_26} (a mixture of $F_{22}$ and $F_6$), and \texttt{gallus\_46} (a mixture of $F_{42}$ and $F_6$).
 Both families are parameterized by $p_6$, which denotes the fraction of the full-system Hamiltonian that belongs to $F_6$.
 For all instances we enable the option in the Chook library to scramble the ground states with gauge transformations.
-The error is the defined the same as in Eq. (\ref{eqn:error}); $E_{gs}$ is given exactly by the Chook library for each generated instance.
+The error is defined the same as in Eq. (\ref{eqn:error}); $E_{gs}$ is given exactly by the Chook library for each generated instance.

 Between $p_6=0.8$ and $p_6=1$, the hardness of exact optimization with MCMC of \texttt{gallus\_26} and \texttt{gallus\_46} is shown in Ref. \cite{hamze2018near} to increase (roughly) monotonically with increasing $p_6$.
 When $p_6=0.8$ the MCMC exact-optimization hardness of \texttt{gallus\_46} is equivalent to that of the $\pm J$ model, and the MCMC exact-optimization hardness of \texttt{gallus\_26} is slightly higher.
 When $p_6=1$, \texttt{gallus\_26} and \texttt{gallus\_46} are equivalent and have an MCMC exact-optimization hardness a few orders of magnitude greater than the $\pm J$ model.
 We mention this information about exact-optimization hardness only in passing; MCMC exact-optimization hardness may or may not reflect the MCMC-hardness to optimize to a particular non-zero value of $\varepsilon$.